A year later, Glenelg High seeks to learn from hate crime incident and spread awareness about inclusivity

 Nearly five years ago, in September 2014, Glenelg students displayed a Confederate flag at a football game between Glenelg and River Hill.
 The flag had been temporarily displayed in the back of the stands during the Friday game at River Hill in Clarksville, The Baltimore Sun reported.

 There were two reports of hate-related vandalism in 2017 at Glenelg High, according to previous reports.
-On March 24, 2017, swastikas and racist epithets were reported to have been found in a school bathroom and, on Oct.
-8, 2017, graffiti targeting religion and sexual orientation and racist slurs were found spray painted on the school’s baseball and softball dugouts.
+On March 24, 2017, swastikas and racist graffiti were reported to have been found in a school bathroom and, on Oct.
+8, 2017, graffiti targeting religion and sexual orientation and racist slurs were found spray-painted on the school’s baseball and softball dugouts.

 Sixteen-year-old Becca Bregman only knows of three other Glenelg students who share her religion.

-Bregman, who is Jewish, remembers one of her friends who is also Jewish coming up to her in choir the morning of the incident, giving her a hug and asking her how she was.
-They looked at photographs of the graffiti together but in the moment Bregman didn’t really know how to feel.
+Bregman, who is Jewish, recalled one of her friends who is also Jewish coming up to her in choir the morning of the incident, giving her a hug and asking how she was.
+They looked at photographs of the graffiti together, but, in the moment, Bregman didn’t really know how she felt.

-Involved in varsity cheerleading and the school’s choral program, Bregman said that while both activities have given her second families, if she was able to she would transfer from Glenelg.
+Bergman, who participates in varsity cheerleading and the school’s choral program, said she would transfer from Glenelg if she could.

 However, the sophomore doesn’t shy away from talking about the incident.

-“I say I go to Glenelg and I’m open about it [the incident] because I feel that people should know about it and that people need to know,” she said.
+“I say I go to Glenelg and I’m open about it [the crimes] because I feel that people should know about it and that people need to know,” she said.

-That afternoon, Stimler, now a sophomore who is involved in cross county, indoor and outdoor track, headed to the state track meet with his teammates.
-Once at the meet, one of his coaches told all of them to wear T-shirts over their jerseys as other schools were “kind of harassing us.”
+That afternoon, Stimler, now a sophomore who runs cross-country, indoor and outdoor track, headed to the state track meet with his teammates.
+Once at the meet, one of his coaches told all of them to wear T-shirts over their jerseys because students from other schools were “kind of harassing us.”

-Howard schools Superintendent Michael Martirano said in an interview that on the day of, he quickly realized the May incident was something he has never seen in his 35-year career as an educator.
+Howard schools Superintendent Michael Martirano said hat the incident was something he had never seen in his 35-year career as an educator.

 “We are not going to tolerate hate in the Howard County Public School System.
 We’re just not,” Martirano said.
 “And if you can’t conform with that, maybe you shouldn’t be part of our community.”